EvgenKham/rsschool-cv/cv.md

 Semantic and adaptive development layout at the begining using Figma, using SASS preprocessor, BEM and Flexbox methodology.
 Implementation of JS scripts for "burger" menu and smooth transition (https://evgenkham.github.io/guitarist/ ).

 During the training he also performed laboratory and educational work with the use of other programming languages (PHP and Java).
-In 2019, he was trained and successfully completed a project on beck-end development on Python/Django, on this I have knowledge in this field.

 ---